Continuing Education For Accounting Professionals

 Do I have to sign in at each session?

 Yes, you will be scanned upon entrance into a session.
-To receive credit for all the sessions and instruction time you attend, you must be scanned within 10 minutes of the session start time.
+In order to receive credit for all the sessions and instruction time you attend, you must be scanned within 10 minutes of the session start time.
 You must also indicate if you entered the session late or left early.
 In accordance with NASBA requirements, a NCAIED/RES staff member will be on-site in each room to monitor attendance.

 I forgot to have my badge scanned during one of the sessions; do I still have a chance to complete this task?